xximwon/cake-docs/docs/cryptocurrencies/monero.md

 !!! note ""
     Official Website: [getmonero.org](https://www.getmonero.org/){:target="_blank"}

-Monero is the leading cryptocurrency focused on private and censorship-resistant transactions.
+Monero `(XMR)` is the leading cryptocurrency focused on private and censorship-resistant transactions.
 It is a private, decentralized cryptocurrency that keeps your finances confidential and secure.

 The majority of existing cryptocurrencies, including Bitcoin and Ethereum, have transparent blockchains.
 Transactions can be verified and/or traced by anyone in the world.
 This means that the sending and receiving addresses of these transactions could potentially be linked to real-world identities.